 The agreement will also enhance Caap’s safety management activities by leveraging “de-identified” safety data to identify emerging hazards, track trends, and implement measures that support the goals of the Asia-Pacific Regional Aviation Safety Plan and improve risk management.

-De-identification generally refers to the process of masking or removing from all personal information from a record or data set.
+De-identification generally refers to the process of masking or removing all personal information from a record or data set.

-Reports of severe air turbulence, windshear, bird strikes and the carriage of dangerous goods are also to be shared.
+Reports of severe air turbulence, windshear, bird strikes, and the carriage of dangerous goods are also to be shared.

 The initiative sets the stage for further cooperation among Southeast Asian countries, with more expected to join in the future, the agency said.